 Dawn DeLay – social network analysis, dyadic analysis, interdependent (nonindependent) data, and longitudinal social relationship models

-Masumi Iida – multilevel modeling of longitudinal and dyadic data
+Masumi Iida – multilevel modeling of intensive longitudinal methods, and dyadic data analysis

 Roy Levy – psychometrics, item response theory, structural equation modeling, Bayesian networks, Bayesian inference, and assessment design